coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

 ### Choose Your Struggle

 - What determines your success isn't, "What do you want to enjoy?"
 The relevant question is, "What pain do you want to sustain?"
-The path to happiness is a path full of shitheaps and shame.
+The path to happiness is a path full of shit heaps and shame.
 - You want the reward and not the struggle.
 You want the result and not the process.
 You are in love with not the fight but only the victory.
 And life doesn't work that way.
 - Our struggles determine our success.